 I have to be perfectly honest with you.
 Part of this comes from a new fear that someone will unexpectedly show up at my house and accuse me of hypocrisy.
 I picture it either being an audible accusation or simply just judgmental glances around my house, followed by an eye roll.
 While being transparent and sharing our journey I have inadvertently threatened my desire for authenticity.

-In the morning, I still leave 1/2 empty cereal bowls out on the counter while I spend some quiet time to myself before getting my littlest up.
+Half empty cereal bowls remain on the counter while I spend some quiet time to myself before getting my littlest up.
 I sometimes even leave these bowls out for hours and hours as I rush out the door to pick up my daughter from preschool.
 What can I say?
-If my littlest sleeps in, I usually opt to keep reading.
-My kids still dump out ALL of the toys we do have and leave them sprawled out on the floor as I send them outside to play basketball before it starts raining.
+If this wild little one year old sleeps in, I’m going to opt to keep reading.
+My kids still dump out all of the toys we do have on the floor, and there they stay as I send them outside to play basketball before it starts raining.

 In those sour-milk-cereal, Crayola-lipstick, toy-sprawled moments, I worry what you may think of me.
 Since I find authenticity non-negotiable, I’m just going to put it out there.
 I haven’t mastered this minimalist thing yet.

-I wonder if there is a danger of replacing the discontentment I used to have with too many possessions, with a different kind of discontentment.
+I wonder if there is a danger of replacing the discontentment clutter used to cause with a different kind of discontentment.

-Minimalism is the path our family has chosen to undo what has distracted us from our purpose.
-Our time is more free to love on our kids.
-Our time is more free to help a friend.
+Minimalism is the path our family has chosen to undo what has distracted us from living life on purpose.
+Our time is more free to love on our kids and be available for a friend.
 Our money is more free to be used to bless others.

-I just may always have a couple of pairs of shoes more than I need.
-I may never be able to make myself throw away a handful of things I probably should part with.
-I probably will break down one day and buy my daughter the bell for her bike she randomly requested.
+I just may always have a couple of pairs of shoes more than I need and I may never be able to make myself throw away a handful of things I probably should part with.
+I’ll probably break down one day and buy my daughter the bell for her bike she randomly requested.
 If that makes me a failure, then this minimalism thing isn’t serving its purpose.